 The environment created at Little Crackers enables children to play and learn whilst having fun with adults who understand and care about them.

 The Early Years Foundation Stage is organised into seven broad areas of learning:

 Personal, social and emotional development

 Understanding the world

 Learning and play through the areas is taught using topics, which incorporate all aspects.

 During the Early Years each individual child is learning through high quality play which is tailored specifically to them, so they develop at their own pace, having fun, making friends and learning as they play.
 They become confident and secure children, who, when the time comes, are better prepared for school and are able to reach their full potential.

 Our children also benefit from trying new activities at an early age including Music, Drama, PE and Games, Forest School and French lessons, all taught by specialist teachers.

 All of the staff work with all of the children but each child will have a key worker who will get to know them particularly well, monitor their progress and feed back regularly to you.

-This key worker will pull together the staff observations and photos and put them into your child’s ‘Learning Journey’, which you can see at any time.
+This key worker will pull together the staff observations and photos and you will receive regular electronic photographic updates of your child's progress and experiences.